FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-07-01-asp-net-mvc-generic-repositories-and-unitofwork.md

     }
 ```

-So here right in the beginning we see the heart of the thing we want to take a look at with this blogpost.
+So here right in the beginning we see the heart of the thing we want to take a look at with this blog post.
 In this generic repository we are able to perform every operation we want with an object, while being able to include some child-properties, to find all, to find a single entry (with the find-method which will eventually not force a direct query), to get a single entry with a query etc.
 But let’s put this interface into a more flexible context.
 I added, like shown in the links above, a repository-provider which is caching the repositories and creating them with a factory (factory-pattern).